zmcartor/homestead-guide/source/contracts-and-transactions/contracts.rst

 return value of the function is returned with the function.
 Calls made in this manner are not recorded on the blockchain and thus, cannot modify the internal state of the contract.
 This manner of call is referred to as a **constant** function call.
-Calls made in this manner do not cost any ether.
+Calls made in this manner do not cost any expanse.

 You should use ``call`` if you are interested only in the return value and use